CosmicMiriam/ImageClassifier/README.md

 ## Testing your network

-It's good practice to test your trained network on test data, images the network has never seen either in training or validation.
-This will give you a good estimate for the model's performance on completely new images.
+It's good practice to test the trained network on test data, images the network has never seen either in training or validation.
+This will give a good estimate for the model's performance on completely new images.
 The following function runs the test images through the network and measures the accuracy, the same way as validation.

 ```python